bobbycomet/Discordupdater/README.md

 # Discord Updater

+# UPDATE: I fixed the .sh file.
+There was a bug with the way it handled the .timer.
+It is now fixed.

 A lightweight tool that automatically downloads and installs the latest version of **Discord** on Debian/Ubuntu-based Linux distributions (including Linux Mint).
 No more manual `.deb` downloads — keep Discord up-to-date with a single command.